-Silvermuseet – The key to the rich cultural history of the mountains
+Silvermuseet – The gateway to our cultural history.

 Ten thousand years of human habitation that has shaped Arjeplog’s story.